ZacharyWesterman/libzed/Doxypages/mainpage.md

 A collection of libraries for use with other projects.

 All libraries will be in the **z** namespace.
-Currently, there are three libraries:
+Currently, there are four libraries:
 - core
 - file
 - math
+- util

 And one file required by all libraries: **z/float.h**